Department of Criminal Justice

 9.3.1 Promotion to Assistant Professor

-22.214.171.124 Meeting of the relevant judgmental criteria for professional responsibilities, development, and service at the Assistant Professor level, as outlined in Article X
+22.214.171.124 Meeting of the relevant judgmental criteria for professional responsibilities, development, and service at the Associate Professor level, as outlined in Article X

 126.96.36.199 Demonstrated effectiveness in past assigned responsibilities as evidenced by annual faculty evaluations.